nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Filtering words in word list: `filter words`
-Suppose you need to list out all the nouns in your word bank, or you want to find out the words starting with the string “st” and “cg”.
-In such cases, you can use the filter words command to achieve your goal.
+Suppose you need to list out all the nouns in your word bank, or you want to find out the words starting with the strings “st” and “cg”.
+In such cases, you can use the `filter words` command to achieve your goal.

 **Note**: You must key in the parameters in order for the application to work properly.